- Aktuell sida:

 - Be anxious which could include physical symptoms like stomach problems, headaches, or feeling dizzy can all be signs.

-Why Does GAD Happen?
+Why Does Generalized Anxiety Disorder (GAD) Happen?

 - Create a calm routine: Having structure in your day can help reduce the feeling of chaos in your mind.
 Try waking up, eating, and going to bed at the same time each day.